PaulCollas/random-user/README.md

 * Application will be invoked by using the following command:
     `npm start`

-* Users can add a todo and stored in localStorage
+* Users can add a user and stored in localStorage

-* Update existing todos

-* And delete when todo is completed
+* And delete user

 * Application will be build by using the following command:
     `npm build`